RowdyVoyeur/midi-tools/pc-to-note/README.md

 ## Introduction

 This script converts MIDI Program Change (PC) messages into MIDI Note messages.
-It was specifically designed to allow a **Roland MC-101** to trigger the "Song Row Cue" on a **Dirtywave M8** tracker.
+It was specifically designed to allow a Roland MC-101 to trigger the "Song Row Cue" on the **Live Mode** (SEL+LEFT) of the Dirtywave M8 tracker.

 The script listens for Program Change messages (0-127) on a specific MIDI channel and translates them into MIDI Note On/Off messages (C-1 to G9) on a target MIDI channel.